 Developers are responsible for ensuring all lots proposed under a strata scheme have adequate access to our water services and that any existing plumbing is adequately protected or relocated to suit the development.

 To avoid the need for strata neighbours to intrude on each other where lots are to be sold as vacant strata lots, it is recommended that steps are taken to ensure each strata lot has access to all water services.
 This can be achieved by:

 - installing dormant water and sewer lines (These are sections of internal plumbing laid in the ground for future connection of a building to the water or sewer mains)

-- ensuring our servicing points are accessible via common property OR creation of a suitable service corridor as an easement or by strata by-law
+- ensuring that our servicing points are accessible via common property or creation of a suitable service corridor as an easement or by strata by-law.